 2. Shop around for great deals

 They compare results from all the major car hire companies that are available in Cyprus and allow you to find a great deal for your specific travel dates.
-We ended up renting a car from Europcar which is typically more expensive in other countries but showed up as a great deal for our travel dates.

 3. Plan Ahead If Driving to Northern Cyprus